The Sovereign SDK Book

 Unfortunately, this setup also gives sequencers a lot of power.
 Since the sequencer handles transactions before they've gone through the DA layer's consensus mechanism, he can re-order transactions - and potentially even halt the rollup by refusing to publish new transactions.

-To mitigate this power, we need to make a couple of adjustments to the protocol.
+To mitigate this power, we need to put a couple of safeguards in the protocol.

 First, we allow anyone to register as a sequencer depositing tokens into the sequencer registry.
 This is a significant departure from most existing rollups, which rely on a single trusted sequencer.